Michal Mochtak, Ph.D.

 - The legal aspects of project management (Masaryk University; Brno, Czech Republic, 2007)

-- English language (full professional proficiency)
+- English (full professional proficiency)

-- Czech language (full professional proficiency)
+- Czech (full professional proficiency)

-- German language (elementary proficiency)
+- German (elementary proficiency; in progress)

 - Slovak language (native or bilingual proficiency)